murexrobotics/murex-2023/README.md

 - [License](License)

 ## Setup
-To use propperly use the Murex codebase the user must have some software installed in addition to the MUREX codebase.
+To use properly use the Murex codebase the user must have some software installed in addition to the MUREX codebase.

 ### Dev Dependencies
 - [Python](https://www.python.org/downloads/) v3.9 (Or Newer)